davidly/ntvdm/README.md

 # ntvdm
 NT Virtual DOS Machine.
-Not the real one, but this one runs on 64-bit Windows (x64 and ARM64)
+Not the real one, but this one runs on 64-bit Windows (x64 and ARM64).
+Initial support for Linux is complete; see notes below.

 This code emulates the i8086 and DOS well enough to run some command-line and text-mode apps.
 I wrote it so I could test my BA BASIC compiler (in the TTT repo).